Please read through the information below to understand how the Automated Wait Lists are managed in CampS.

 - How can I tell if a class has a Wait List?

-NOTE: When doing a course search, watch for the yellow triangle icon.
-This indicates that the course is currently in wait list status.
+NOTE: When doing a course search, look for the class status.
+This indicates if the course is currently in wait list status.
 This means that regular seats are full, but you can still register onto the wait list.
-Once all wait list seats are full, the course is closed and will show a blue box icon.
+Once all wait list seats are full, the course is closed.

 - How can I tell how many seats are left on a Wait List?